Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Related literature

-One successful application of stochastic stability and potential games in the urban spatial context is \cite{schelling1971dynamic}'s celebrated model of segregation, where a finite number of agents choose their locations on a discrete grid.
-Schelling's studies demonstrate that a slight microscopic homophily can lead to macroscopic separation of two groups of people.
+One successful application of stochastic stability and potential games in the urban spatial context is \cite{schelling1971dynamic}'s model of segregation, in which a finite number of agents choose their locations on a discrete grid taking neighbors' characteristics into account.
+Schelling's studies demonstrate that a small microscopic homophily can lead to macroscopic separation of two groups of people.
 By considering several specific functional forms for an individual's utility function, \cite{zhang2004dynamic,zhang2004residential,zhang2011tipping} showed that potential functions can be used to characterize the equilibria of the model.
-Building on Zhang's work, \cite{Grauwin-etal-JPE2012} formulated Schelling's model as a spatial evolutionary game and provided a general analysis using a potential game method. \cite{zhang2004dynamic,zhang2004residential,zhang2011tipping} and \cite{Grauwin-etal-JPE2012} considered games with a finite number of agents and the limiting behavior of the stationary measure of stochastic dynamics when stochasticity diminishes---the small noise limit \citep{foster1990stochastic,kandori1993learning}.
-To study the HW model where there is a continuum of agents, we build on \cite{Sandholm-Book2010}, Section~12, and consider double limits where the number of agents tends to infinity, and the level of noise diminishes.
+Building on Zhang's work, \cite{Grauwin-etal-JPE2012} formulated Schelling's model as a spatial evolutionary game and provided a general analysis using a potential game method. \cite{zhang2004dynamic,zhang2004residential,zhang2011tipping} and \cite{Grauwin-etal-JPE2012} considered games with a finite number of agents and studied the limiting behavior of the stationary distribution when stochasticity diminishes.